-Utilities & Public Services Goal 5 - Electricity, Data, and Gas: Promote effective, efficient, and community friendly electricity, data, and gas facilities.
+GOAL 5 - UTILITIES & PUBLIC SERVICES: Promote effective, efficient, and community friendly electricity, data, and gas facilities.

-Utilities & Public Services Principle 5.1 - Electricity, Data, and Gas: Preserve utility corridors for future utility opportunities.
+UTILITIES & PUBLIC SERVICES PRINCIPLE 5.1: Preserve utility corridors for future utility opportunities.

-Utilities & Public Services Action Item 5.1.1 - Electricity, Data, and Gas: Provide utility corridors in which new transmission lines may be located.
-Use these corridors for other types of utilities as may be appropriate.

-Utilities & Public Services Action Item 5.2.1 - Electricity, Data, and Gas: Use the existing power transmission corridor at approximately 3000 West as a north/south utility colocation corridor.
-Also use the North Legacy Highway alignment as a north/south utility colocation corridor.
+- Utilities & Public Services Action Item 5.1.1: Provide utility corridors in which new transmission lines may be located.
+Use these corridors for other types of utilities as may be appropriate. - □ Utilities & Public Services Action Item 5.1.1: Use the existing power transmission corridor at approximately 3000 West as a north/south utility collocation corridor.
+Also use the North Legacy Highway alignment as a north/south utility collocation corridor.
 For an east/west corridor, use a corridor that runs along and parallel to the existing Union Pacific Railroad.
 Require new major utility facilities to locate in these corridors.

-Utilities & Public Services Principle 5.2 - Electricity, Data, and Gas: Locate utilities below ground.
+UTILITIES & PUBLIC SERVICES PRINCIPLE 5.2: Locate utilities below ground.

-Utilities & Public Services Action Item 5.2.1 - Electricity, Data, and Gas: Instead of unsightly and potentially dangerous overhead lines, as development occurs require all existing and new lines on a property to be undergrounded.
+□ Utilities & Public Services Action Item 5.2.1: Instead of unsightly and potentially dangerous overhead lines, as development occurs require all existing and new lines on a property to be underground.

-Utilities & Public Services Principle 5.3 - Electricity, Data, and Gas: Encourage renewable resources.
+UTILITIES & PUBLIC SERVICES PRINCIPLE 5.3: Encourage renewable resources.

-Utilities & Public Services Action Item 5.3.1 - Electricity, Data, and Gas: Encourage and when possible incentivize the installation of renewable energy facilities including photovoltaic solar panels and the reclamation and reuse of offgassing.
+Utilities & Public Services Action Item 5.3.1: Encourage and when possible incentivize the installation of renewable energy facilities including photovoltaic solar panels and the reclamation and reuse of off-gassing.